Easy Chunky Sourdough Granola Recipe

 Vanilla Granola:

-Skip the spices and add 2 tsp of vanilla extract and if you have some vanilla bean paste add 1/2 tsp the speckles and flavor will just intensify the vanilla flavor.
+Skip the spices and add 2 teaspoon of vanilla extract and if you have some vanilla bean paste add ½ teaspoon the speckles and flavor will just intensify the vanilla flavor.

 Pina Colada: